aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt-theory-of-operation.md

 ## Overview

 Neuron Runtime (referred to as RT in this document) is a user space process for controlling Neuron devices present in EC2 Inf1 instance types.
 Depending on the configuration, a single instance of the RT controls anywhere from one Neuron device to all Neuron devices available on one instance.
 Each Neuron device contains four NeuronCores, which means four NeuronCores are the lowest level of granularity for dividing NeuronCores among multiple instances of the RT.
+RT uses a kernel mode driver(aws-neuron-dkms) to communicate to the accelerator.

 The RT provides an interface for loading of compiled Neural Networks and for the execution of inference requests against the loaded Neural Networks.
 In addition to the inference execution interface the RT provides interfaces for monitoring hardware health and performance, for profiling the inference performance and for collecting Neural Networks execution statistics.